<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Many people in the United States utilize motor vehicles, as they often provide the quickest and most affordable form of mobility.
 It has been the National Highway Traffic Safety Administration’s mission to create avenues that will save lives, prevent injuries, and reduce economic costs.
 These costs can be a result of road traffic crashes, through education, research, safety standards, or enforcement.

-When we think about the workplace, we often do not factor in forklifts as motorized vehicles, however, they are used to carry and transport heavy materials in primarily non-roadway areas and can be just as dangerous as other types of motorized vehicles.
 Clear and distinct pathways for both pedestrian and vehicular traffic are paramount for daily operations and wayfinding, especially during emergencies.
-Implementing floor marking solutions plays a vital role in delineating these pathways and enhancing overall traffic safety.
+Implementing floor marking solutions plays a vital role in delineating these pathways and enhancing overall traffic safety in alignment with OSHA workplace safety practices.

 Forklifts have been the culprit of numerous workplace incidents in 2022.
 The Bureau of Labor and Statistics reported from 2021–2022 that forklift accidents resulted in: